learn-co-curriculum/dsc-hierarchical-agglomerative-clustering-codealong/README.md

 plt.scatter(X[:, 0], X[:, 1], c=assigned_clust, s=10);
 ```

 As you can see the algorithm did pretty well.
-It got a couple points wrong, but the ones it got wrong seem pretty reasonable, in that they are very close to other clusters.
+It got a couple points wrong, but the ones it got wrong seem reasonable, in that they are very close to other clusters.

 ## Visualizing How HAC Works

 Just like K-means clustering, using the HAC algorithm to make cluster predictions on a dataset certainly seems simple enough, thanks to the simplicity of scikit-learn's API.
 However, this time, we'd like to get a better look at exactly what is happening during each step of the algorithm.
 To do this, we'll borrow some code from the book "Introduction to Machine Learning with Python", by Andreas Müller and Sarah Guido -- Andreas is the core contributor to scikit-learn, and the book Sarah and he created contains many great examples of how each algorithm works.
-In this case, they created several functions that we'll use to visualize the propagation of Agglomerative clustering algorithms (among others).
+In this case, they created several functions that we'll use to visualize the propagation of agglomerative clustering algorithms (among others).
 We slightly adapted these functions and stored them in two `.py`-files in the course repository.

 The functions can be found here: https://github.com/amueller/mglearn/tree/master/mglearn .